harishyemireddy/Veda/README.md

 # Veda
-This project is used for Automation testing of Rohit Boddukuri Desertation project.
+This project is used for Automation testing of Rohit Boddukuri dissertation project.